Skip to content

 Railtracks supports six logging levels aligned with the standard Python logging framework:

-2. INFO: (Default) Includes INFO and above.
-Ideal for local development.
+2. INFO: Includes INFO and above.
+Good default for development.

 3. WARNING: Includes WARNING and above.
 Recommended for production.